sathishvj/reapbenefitapp-techngage2016/README.md

 Vibish is a 15 year old student who approached them to solve a problem of water wastage in their school.
 ReapBenefit gives him a way to do an audit and measure what is the price being paid: tens of thousands of litres of good water.
 Based on the data, ReapBenefit figures out a low cost fixture that can be attached to the taps saving water for the school, the earth, and every one of us indirectly - enough water to keep the school functional for an entire year.
 Vibish is now a problem solver.

-![Innovative, cut water cans as waterless urinals](https://www.dropbox.com/s/epmm0fxp82e024f/reapbenefit-custom-waterless-urinal.jpg?dl=0&raw=1)
 Toilets are not purely about sanitation.
 It's also a matter of human dignity and self-respect.
 In India there are about 13 Lakh public schools and 50-60% of them have dysfunctional toilets.
+Again, a low cost sanitation project produces multiple benefits for everybody.

+![Innovative, cut water cans as waterless urinals](https://www.dropbox.com/s/epmm0fxp82e024f/reapbenefit-custom-waterless-urinal.jpg?dl=0&raw=1)

 Now ReapBenefit wants to reach a Million young people in India in a space of 3 years.
 This app is the beginning of helping them reach that audience.

-*Understand*: Conduct audits that will help identify the core problems.
+- *Understand*: Conduct audits that will help identify the core problems.
-*Solve*: With do it yourself kits, pre-solved problem lists, mentoring, etc., young people discover solutions to their problems.
+- *Solve*: With do it yourself kits, pre-solved problem lists, mentoring, etc., young people discover solutions to their problems.
-*Inspire*: Inform others of activities and get parents, teachers, neighbors, etc. to engage and solve problems.
+- *Inspire*: Inform others of activities and get parents, teachers, neighbors, etc. to engage and solve problems.

-# Technologies Used
+# Technologies Used as of now for TechNgage hackathon
 ```
 Angular2 (pre-release): 2.0.0-rc1
 Ionic2 (beta) Framework : 2.0.0-beta.4 (*)